hksingh/angular4Azure/README.md

-# Angular4ToAzure this is nice
+# Angular4ToAzure this is nice and more

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.